rkbang/GCP/MigrationToGKEUsingAnthos/README.md

 ## Implementation

+Following implementation has the instance name as "vm-instance-01" which will be used for migration.
+Please update to specific instance name as needed.

 **GKE**
+  - Stop the existing instance which needed to be migrated to Anthos.

   - Create GKE cluster using gcloud command:
 	  - `gcloud container clusters create vm-instance-01 --project=$DEVSHELL_PROJECT_ID --zone=us-west1-a --machine-type n1-standard-4 --cluster-version=1.21 --release-channel=stable --image-type ubuntu --num-nodes 1 --logging=SYSTEM --monitoring=SYSTEM --subnetwork "projects/$DEVSHELL_PROJECT_ID/regions/us-west1/subnetworks/default"`